Wixeria/Wixeria/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Discord bot.
+- 🔭 I’m currently working on any type bot.
-- 🚀 Ask me about Discord bot!
+- 🚀 Ask me about bots!
 - 🙋🏼‍♂️ Need a coder friend(s)

 -How to contact me?